 Maintain your Mental Health

 The fact that job cuts have happened during the pandemic cannot be ignored.
-However, the companies and service providers are already under a strain due to low demand.
+However, the companies and service providers are already under strain due to low demand.
 In this scenario, unproductive employees will be highlighted on performance sheets.

 So, stay positive, be productive, and take care of your mental health while hoping that normalcy will return.